bic-berkeley/psych-214-fall-2016/_sources/lab_02.txt

     ls .git

-There are only a couple of empty directories in the ``.git/objects``
+There are only a couple of empty sub-directories in the ``.git/objects``
 directory:

 .. prizerun::